TheRealRazbi/Stocks-of-Razbia/introduction.md

-In this minigame users can buy and sell stocks from companies to gain passive income or to buy when price is low and sell when the price is high make a profit.
+In this minigame users can buy and sell stocks from companies to gain passive income to make a profit.

 Each 10 mins: